W v Registrar of Marriages: Court's suggestion for legislation

 In addition to the two declarations and a stay, the Court left open the question of at which point a transsexual should be considered to successfully have the sex changed for marriage purposes as well as for other legal areas.
-The Court agreed that it would be particularly beneficial for enacting primary legislation to address this problem.
-The Court also suggested the Government to consider the UK's Gender Recognition Act 2004 in addressing this problem.
+The Court agreed that it would be particularly beneficial for enacting primary legislation to address this problem and also suggested the Government to consider the UK's Gender Recognition Act 2004 in addressing this problem.